gojkovicmatija99/Pascal-generator-and-interpreter/README.md

 # Pascal-generator-and-interpreter
-Compiler writen in Python that uses Pascal code, generates C code and interprets it.
+Interpreter written in Python that uses Pascal code, generates C code and interprets it.
 It is divided into few modules:
 - Lexer
 - Parser
 - Grapher